 Parties raised a number of suggestions to this target and others, a summary of which can be found here.
 Another key outcome was the proposed inclusion of an action target in the zero draft that addresses climate change as a major direct driver of biodiversity loss.
 Given the broad scope of the SEEA, it is well placed to inform the interrelationships between biodiversity and climate change in terms of both ecosystems and the services they provide, as well as individual environmental assets (e.g. energy, timber, etc).

 In terms of next steps, the Subsidiary Body on Scientific, Technical and Technological Advice at its twenty-fourth meeting (SBSTTA-24) will carry out a scientific and technical review of the draft goals and targets, as well as related indicators and baselines under the proposed monitoring framework of the post-2020 global biodiversity framework.
-SBSTTA-24 is planned to take place from 17 to 22 August 2020 in Montreal, Canada.
+SBSTTA-24, initially planned to take place from 17 to 22 August, will take place on 2- November 2020, in Canada.

 Based on the outcomes of OEWG-2 in Rome and the meetings of the two subsidiary bodies in August, the co-chairs are tasked to prepare a first draft of the post-2020 global biodiversity framework, to be considered by the Open-ended Working Group at its third meeting.
 Due to the current situation regarding COVID-19, this meeting also had to be postponed; its new dates will be communicated in due course.

 For more information, all documents of the OEWG-2 can be found here: https://www.cbd.int/conferences/post2020/wg2020-02/documents